webpack-contrib/cli-utils/README.md

 # cli-utils

-A suite of utilities for webpack project that expose a CLI
+A suite of utilities for webpack project which expose a CLI

 ## Requirements